AlexsLemonade/sc-data-integration/scripts/utils/README.md

 This directory holds the scripts with functions that are used for data integration and processing of single-cell libraries and datasets.

-- The script `preprocess-sce.R` generates a metadata file for use by the [`scpca-downstream-analyses`](https://github.com/AlexsLemonade/scpca-downstream-analyses/) pipeline and runs this pipeline on SCE objects so they are filtered and normalized before integratio.
+- The script `preprocess-sce.R` generates a metadata file for use by the [`scpca-downstream-analyses`](https://github.com/AlexsLemonade/scpca-downstream-analyses/) pipeline.
+The script also runs this pipeline on SCE objects so they are filtered and normalized before integration.
 - The script `convert-sce-to-anndata.R` converts SCE objects stored as RDS files to [`anndata`](https://anndata.readthedocs.io/en/latest/) objects stored as HDF5 files for input to the integration method [`Scanorama`](https://github.com/brianhie/scanorama) within the Python package [`scanpy`](https://github.com/scverse/scanpy).